Amoxicillin

-“This page provides important general information for pet owners whose animals have been prescribed Amoxicillin/Clavulanate during a consultation by Dr Noor in Perth.”
+“This page provides important general information for pet owners whose animals have been prescribed Amoxicillin during a consultation by Dr Noor.”

 Key Information

-• This medicine is a two-part antibiotic used to treat infections caused by bacteria.
+• This medicine is an antibiotic.
+It is used to treat many types of infections caused by bacteria.

 • Giving the dose with a meal can reduce stomach upset.

-• Give every dose for the full time prescribed, even if your pet seems improved.
+• Keep giving every dose for the full time your veterinarian prescribed, even if your animal seems improved.

 • Do not give this medicine to rabbits, guinea pigs, rodents, or other small “pocket pets.”
 In these animals, amoxicillin may cause serious harm or death.

-Note: This handout is meant to answer common questions.
-It does not include every detail about this medicine and does not replace medical guidance from your veterinary care team.
+Note: This handout is meant to address common questions.
+It does not include every detail about this medicine and does not replace guidance from your veterinary healthcare team.

 Description

-• Forms available: tablets, chewable tablets, and liquid taken by mouth
+• It comes as tablets, capsules, and liquid forms taken by mouth.

 Other common names